Applications on the Victorian Housing Register (VHR)

 Applications approved for the reason of family violence - new applications only

-Homeless with support1,4041,2711,2721,324 1,318
+Homeless with support 1,271 1,272 1,324 1,318 1,412

 Aboriginal Victorians on the VHR

-This data reports on the number of households where 1 or more individuals identify as Aboriginal (which includes people who identify as Aboriginal, people who identify as Torres Strait Islander and people who identify as both Aboriginal and Torres Strait Islander) and are approved for social housing on the VHR according to application type.
+This data reports on the number of households where one or more individuals identify as Aboriginal (which includes people who identify as Aboriginal, people who identify as Torres Strait Islander and people who identify as both Aboriginal and Torres Strait Islander) and are approved for social housing on the VHR according to application type.

 The Victorian Government is continuing to work with Aboriginal Community Controlled Organisations to advance self-determination.
 This supports the Victorian Aboriginal Housing and Homelessness Framework (VAHHF) – Mana-na woorn-tyeen maar-takoort: Every Aboriginal Person Has a Home which sets out a blueprint to improve Aboriginal housing outcomes for Aboriginal Victorians.